Mary Somerset, Duchess of Beaufort (sportswoman)

-Victoria Constance Mary Somerset, Duchess of Beaufort, CStJ (formerly Lady Mary Cambridge, née Princess Mary of Teck; 12 June 1897 – 23 June 1987) was a British peeress and sportswoman.
+Victoria Constance Mary Somerset, Duchess of Beaufort, CStJ (formerly Lady Mary Cambridge, née Princess Mary of Teck; 12 June 1897 – 23 June 1987) was a British peeress and sportswoman, who was born a member of the German nobility, settled in Britain.
 The elder daughter of the 1st Marquess of Cambridge and Lady Margaret Grosvenor, she was the niece of Queen Mary.

 Early life

 Mary was born on 12 June 1897 at White Lodge, Richmond Park.
 She was the second child of the then Prince Adolphus of Teck and his wife, Lady Margaret Grosvenor.
 Her father's elder sister was Princess Victoria Mary, Duchess of York, later Queen Mary.

-Paternally, she was descended from the House of Württemberg and King George III; maternally, she was descended from the Grosvenor family.
+On her father's side, she was descended from the House of Teck, a morganatic branch of the German House of Württemberg, as well as from King George III; maternally, she was descended from the Grosvenor family.

 In 1917, at the height of the First World War, when King George V's German relations living in the United Kingdom dropped their foreign titles, her father was created Marquess of Cambridge, Earl of Eltham and Viscount Northallerton.
 Princess Mary therefore became Lady Mary Cambridge.

 Lady Mary was a bridesmaid at five royal weddings: the 1904 wedding of Prince Alexander of Teck and Princess Alice of Albany; the 1913 wedding of Prince Arthur of Connaught and Princess Alexandra, Duchess of Fife; the 1919 wedding of Princess Patricia of Connaught and The Hon.
 Alexander Ramsay; the 1922 wedding of Princess Mary and Viscount Lascelles; and the 1923 wedding of Prince Albert, Duke of York, and Lady Elizabeth Bowes-Lyon.